Montana Mindfulness Project is hiring an Executive Director

 Position Description: The new MMP Executive Director will have a passionate and strength-based approach to grow MMP’s reach throughout the Gallatin Valley and surrounding rural communities.
 As the key management leader, the Executive Director is responsible for the organization’s consistent achievement and expansion of its vision, mission and financial objectives.
 Candidates must be locally based.

 The position is open until filled.
-Interviews expected to begin mid-April.
+Interviews are currently being scheduled.

 To Apply: Please send the following to Margaret Kachadurian, Interim Executive Director via email, email@example.com: